richardschoen/iforgit/knowledge/srcgitcmd-checkout.md

 #### Example checkout usage to QTEMP/TMPSOURCE for simple member viewing with SEU/PDM
 Check out source member HELLO to QTEMP/TMPSOURCE(TMPSOURCE).
 We always create this source member during *CHECKOUT process.
-When DESTOPT = *NONE, this is the member checked out to.
+When DESTOPT = *NONE, only the temp source member is checked out to.
 Use this to view the TMPSOURCE member from QTEMP/TMPSOURCE source file.
 ```
 IFORGIT/SRCGITCMD SRCFILE(GITTEST123/QRPGLESRC)